 With an hour and half left before sunset, we left the Cliffs.
 I had previously driven the glorious Ring of Kerry to the south, so we headed north to Galway to find some good Craic.
 A fun, working class city that reminded me of Scotland’s Glasgow in many ways, Galway’s vibrant downtown was starting to buzz alive.
 Read about when I hiked Scotland and ate in Glasgow.

-The Second Day: Galway to Aran Islands to Tullycross
+The Second Day on the Wild Atlantic Way: Galway to Aran Islands to Tullycross

 Getting the Most Out of Inishmore Aran Island in Four Hours

 We had choices.
 We could take a hop on, hop off-style mini bus for 15 Euro each, we could hire a pony cart for 40 Euro each, we could rent bikes for hire for 15 Euro each, or we could hike and walk the island.
 With three strong personalities among us, and all three wanting to do something different, we settled for a bike ride.
 What a fantastic decision that ended up being!
 Bike riding on Inishmore was easy and one of the most fun days we’ve had in Ireland on the Wild Atlantic Way.

 Bike Riding Inish More

 A relatively flat, paved road invited us through the ribbons of the island.
 Biking the entire way, ancient stone pens of baby calves, dairy cows, sheep and donkeys graced our views.
 Occasionally, we’d stop and hunt the tide pools for creatures and sea glass, stop for a sit along ancient cliffs to watch seals, and dig our toes into brilliant white beaches of aqua water.
 By the time we arrived at “the destination to get to,” we couldn’t believe our time had passed so quickly.
 Renting bikes on Inish more was a fantastic and fun decision.